#61 Where The Forgiveness Is Not Believed, God Is Considered to Be a Liar

 This service is designed to prepare God’s people for the theme of the upcoming Sunday Divine Service.
-The dialog sermon explains “Children of the Devil” (St. John 8:42-59), which is the Holy Gospel for the Fifth Sunday in Lent.
+The dialog sermon explains Jesus’ teaching on the marriage feast (St. Matthew 22:1-14), which is the Holy Gospel for the Twentieth Sunday after Trinity.

 –Michael D. Henson, Pastor of Trinity Lutheran Church (Herrin, IL).